 When any of these situations happen, the water pressure in the house can drop lower than the water pressure throughout the system.
 Then, water from the systems can back up into the drinking water supply.
 The next time you or possibly your neighbor turns on the faucet for a drink of water, that water could now potentially contain contaminants.
 Even minor fluctuations from the city’s water supply can create an uneven pattern of water use from one neighborhood to the next, resulting in a drop of pressure big enough to cause backflow and therefore contaminated water.

 A residential RPZ valve or other backflow device presents these problems from occurring.
 Only a licensed plumber in the state of Illinois can test and properly inspect your RPZ valve and ensure it is in working order.
 You’re supposed to have your RPZ valves checked once a year.
-With a wide variety of sizes, price ranges, and product features available, the plumbing experts at Service Now Home Services can help you fix, maintain, or install any RPZ valve for you – whether it’s residential or commercial.
-We service all of Fox Valley including Kane County, DeKalb County, DuPage County, and Ogle County of Northern Illinois.
+With a wide variety of sizes, price ranges, and product features available, the plumbing experts at Service Now Home Services can help you fix, maintain, or install any RPZ valve for you—whether it’s residential or commercial.
 Contact us today.